 Sample Annuity Rates

-Tax benefits You will earn an income tax charitable deduction in the year of your gift.
-If you cannot use the entire deduction that year, you may carry forward all unused deduction for up to five additional years.
+Tax benefits You will earn an immediate income tax charitable deduction in the year of your gift, providing tax savings if you itemize.
+The amount of this deduction will depend on several factors.
+If you cannot use the entire deduction that year, you may carry forward your unused deduction for up to five additional years.

-If you give appreciated property such as stock to create a gift annuity, you will avoid tax on some of your capital gain in the property.
-Even better, if you are the payment recipient of your gift annuity, you will be able to pay the tax on the rest of your capital gain in installments over many years.
+If you give stock or other appreciated property to create a gift annuity, you will pay tax on only a portion of your capital gain in the property.
+Even better, if you are the payment recipient of your gift annuity, you will be able to report this capital gain in installments over many years.
+In this case, your capital gain income will replace some of the tax-free portion you would receive if you were to give cash.

 Assets to consider Cash currently held in a savings account, bank CD, or money-market fund makes an excellent funding asset.
 Usually, a gift annuity will provide you with larger payments than any of these investments.